Racist texts referring to ‘picking cotton’ sent to several people across US following election

 (CNN) — Authorities across the United States are investigating after several people, including children and college students, reported receiving racist text messages from unrecognized phone numbers in recent days.

-The texts have been reported in states including Maryland, New Jersey, Alabama, Michigan and South Carolina.
+The texts have been reported in states including Maryland, New Jersey, Alabama, Michigan, Georgia, Nevada, New York and South Carolina.
 CNN has reached out to state officials for additional information on the text messages.

 “The FBI is aware of the offensive and racist text messages sent to individuals around the country and is in contact with the Justice Department and other federal authorities on the matter,” the FBI said in a statement Thursday.